bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

     parent: workflow
     pre: collections
 categories: [resources, getting-started]
+tags: [image]
 ---

 This theme expects resources like images as local files.
 We need to place them in page bundles and register them in the front-matter of the Markdown file.
-Resource files from parent sections or taxonomies can be re-used conveniently.
+Resource files from parent sections or taxonomies may be re-used conveniently.
 {.p-first} <!--more-->

-Hugo allows to handle resources in different ways and this theme has chosen the one which has a lot of support by Hugo out of the box, offers a lot of flexibility and doesn’t rely on external services.
+Hugo allows to handle resources in different ways and this theme supports the one which has a lot of support by Hugo out of the box, offers a lot of flexibility and doesn’t rely on external services{^*}.

+{{< mnote star=1 >}}
+The theme could be extended to work with external providers of course, but this won’t be part of the standard release.
+{{< /mnote >}}

 ## Hugo’s general options {#resources}

 There are three ways to store and retrieve resource files (like images):

 Page specific
 : We can save them in the folder of a page bundle and access them with a short relative path.
-We can register the resources in the front-matter and add additional meta-data.
-This Hugo feature has one big advantage: Every content page is self-sufficient and may be re-used in other sites simply by cloning its folder.
+We then need to register the resources in the front-matter and add additional meta-data.
+This Hugo feature has one big advantage: Every content structure is self-sufficient and may be re-used in other sites simply by cloning its folder.

 Site specific
 : We can save them in the {$assets} folder and can use them for every page of our project.
-The [favorite icon]({{< relref "doc/site/favicon" >}}) is a typical case.
-Hugo doesn’t offer a native data structure to add meta-data to assets, but its possible to build them.
+The [favorite icon]({{< relref "doc/site/favicon" >}}) is an example for this theme.

 Remote
 : Resources may also be retrieved via URL or API.
-This powerful feature has been introduced recently.
+This feature has been introduced recently and hasn’t been tried with this theme.
 {.dl-loose}

+Every file in a page bundle can only get registered once and is then not available anymore under its original name in Hugo.
+{.box-info}

 ## Resources for this theme

-Perplex relies exclusively on [page bundles](/doc/intro/workflow/content#bundles) to store page specific resources.
+The theme relies on [page bundles](/doc/intro/workflow/content#bundles) to store page specific resources.

 ```YAML {.left}
 resources: